 If you have any questions or comments about this policy or our approach to privacy please contact us at: firstname.lastname@example.org.
 We aim to reply to any queries within three working days.

 Your use of our services constitutes your consent to the processing of your information described herein.

 The type of information we collect will depend on the circumstances and the service you are using.
 For example, to sign up to a newsletter we may only need your name and email address but if you want to attend one of our events we may need to know your contact details, payment information and any access or dietary requirements.
 Generally speaking, we will collect information relating to you and/or your use of our services in the following ways:

 Personal information provided by you:

-This is usually information that identifies you as an individual or that enables us to contact you and can include your name, home and/or delivery address, telephone number, e-mail address, date of birth, demographical information, interests, preferences, payment information and photos or video footage.
+This is usually information that identifies you as an individual or that enables us to contact you and can include your name, home and/or delivery address, telephone number, e-mail address, data of birth, demographical information, interests, preferences, payment information and photos or video footage.
 It can also include information that we have not requested but which you have volunteered, such as information provided during interactions with our customer service agents or via comments or other submissions you have made to our online services, such as online forums.

 Information collected automatically during your use of our services:

 When you use our services we automatically record information about your usage of those services, your interaction with our adverts and our emails as well as information about the device you are using and your internet connection.
 We do this in two ways: